Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Energy-Based Modifications of Attention

-Compared with the original attention mechanism, ${\rm MomenMHA}$ only needs to maintain a momentum vector $\vp$ with the same shape as the input during the forward computation, thus introducing little additional overhead.
-In addition, to enable the momentum $\vp$ to propagate through the Feed-Forward Network layer as well, we apply a similar treatment to the FFN layer, that is, replacing $\nabla_{\vz^{(k)}} F^*$ with the output of the FFN module similarly.
+Compared with the original attention form, ${\rm MomenMHA}$ needs to maintain a momentum vector $\vp$ with the same shape as the input during the forward computation, thus introducing little additional overhead.
+In fact, prior work \citep{sander2021momentum} has shown that maintaining an additional momentum vector can help reduce memory storage during backpropagation, since activations can be reconstructed on the fly during the backward pass, thereby offering potential savings in storage.
+We leave a detailed exploration of this implementation to future work.
+In addition, to enable the momentum $\vp$ to propagate through the Feed-Forward Network layer as well, we apply a similar treatment to the FFN layer, that is, replacing $\nabla_{\vz^{(k)}} F$ with the output of the FFN module similarly.

 Another GD variant to further accelerate the convergence is using Nesterov Accelerated Gradient (NAG) \citep{NAG}, which introduces a lookahead mechanism that estimates the future position before computing the gradient.
 This can be formalized as